MANY

 The practice of the Jivamala is not necessarily the only way to achieve such integration but may be one way among many to accomplish this goal.

-Western religions such as Christianity and Islam speak of an eternal afterlife.
+The "Eternal" Afterlife Western religions such as Christianity and Islam speak of an eternal afterlife.
 Buddhism and Hinduism both believe in reincarnation.
 How can these two opposing views be reconciled in light of the Jivamala practice?

 One way is to note that many of the trapped souls in the past life biographies subjectively felt their suffering to be eternal.
 Each personality saw their suffering as lasting forever.
 One personality was told he would be rescued at some future time but the rest were not sure their suffering would ever end.

-This kind of subjective experience may account for the common Western view that pain and suffering are eternal for sinners in the afterlife.
+This kind of subjective experience may account for the common western view that pain and suffering are eternal for sinners in the afterlife.

 The lives of spiritual awakening provide yet another way to reconcile these two views.
 Here, the dying soul splits off a second self from the primary soul which reincarnates.
 This second self gains a "full soul" as a result of a powerful bond with a deity that was developed during life.
 This second self then goes on to a paradise world which appears to be eternal (although this may not be the case).
-This form of transition where one soul becomes two interconnected souls (one in a paradise and one that reincarnates) may also account for the concept of an eternal afterlife in Western religious traditions.
-The Western approach simply concentrates on the soul that enters the heavenly state while ignoring the portion which reincarnates.
+This form of transition where one soul becomes two interconnected souls (one in a paradise and one that reincarnates) may also account for the concept of an eternal afterlife in western religious traditions.
+The western approach simply concentrates on the soul that enters the heavenly state while ignoring the portion which reincarnates.

 In both of the above situations, the individual continues to incarnate and thus continues to learn and grow.

-However, a third option exists which closely resembles the notions of heaven common in the Western Traditions.
+However, a third option exists which closely resembles the notions of heaven common in the western traditions.
 In this situation, there is no splitting of the jiva, and the individual enters into an "eternal" paradise.
 This is the kind of afterlife that is idealized in Christianity and Islam in the West, and Pure Land Buddhism in the East.
 This approach does not split off a part of the soul into an afterlife while the dominant soul which carries the karma reincarnates.
-Instead, it stores and isolates the individual's karma in a separate area in the paradise, which permits the jiva to enjoy the paradise fully but essentially halts the jiva's evolution and learning.
+Instead, it stores and isolates the individual's karma in a separate area in the paradise, which permits the jiva to enjoy the paradise fully but usually halts the jiva's evolution and learning.

 The tendency to split is based primarily on the complexity of the soul.
 The Bhairava describes simpler souls as being inclined to enter completely into paradises without splitting.
 More complex souls who seek knowledge and experience, or those with complex karmic histories are souls with a stronger tendency to split following death.